Bachelor of Management: Employability skills

-Career Direction
+Career direction

 "In 2009, 65% of graduates from BMS went into full-time employment approximately.
 22% work in the commercial, industrial and public management sectors.
-Others found work as health professionals (14.8%), in retail (14.4%) and marketing (12.5%). " The Bachelor of Management Studies Degree will be relevant in a vast number of professions; particularly within all business related sectors.
-This course will provide the perfect gateway for a career in:
+Others found work as health professionals (14.8%), in retail (14.4%) and marketing (12.5%). " The Bachelor of Management Studies degree is highly applicable to a wide range of professions, especially within business-related sectors.
+This course will provide a gateway for a career in: